boboruru/AnkiAIUtils/README.md

 - do a unique class that could be used to unify all those codes
     - arguments:
         - name (to differentiate each children: for example "illustrator")
+        - query
+        - output field name
+        - template
+        - tags_regex (to tell which tags to include in the template)
+        - llm name
+        - embedding_model
+        - llm_max_token
+        - llm_temp
+        - tkn_warn_limit (to know when to stop)
+        - exclude_media
+        - exclude_version
+        - exclude_done
+        - n_note_limit
+        - do_sync
+        - callback (function like ntfy_url)
+        - debug
+        - parallel
+        - force
+        - print_db_then_exit
+    - methods:
         - string_format (can be overloaded)
+        - load_history
+        - save_history
+        - total_cost
+        - execute_query (to find those cards and apply the filters given by arguments)
+        - loop_over_notes (that check that compute_new_field is indeed declared)
+        - addtags et removetags
+    - note:
         - in the init, check that indeed there is a version attribute
+        - make sure to use a self.lock
+    - rewrite each script to use this class
+    - the --help should be redirected to the class of each project
+    - make each class use the same entrypoint
 - add an arg to include tags or not in the LLM context for a given note, as otherwise the LLM can get confused by some acronyms
     - but with a regex arg to keep only the tags that match the regex.
 This way we can keep only a portion of them for the LLM
 - store all inference in a compressed sqlite db instead of a json.
 It gets too large